Why Are Wax and Chlorophyll Removed From CBD Products?

 Why Remove Wax from CBD Products?

-Plant wax actually has some benefits.
-That is why many companies collect wax and use the substance for dabs, rosin and other forms of CBD products.
-Removing wax is a normal practice across many plant-based companies.
+Plant wax actually has some benefits, but removing wax is a normal practice across many plant-based companies.
 Other companies will take the leftovers to create other products — most notably of the bunch is carnauba wax.
 With that being said, many other plant waxes are toxic, which is why other botanical companies may exclude them.

 Thankfully, hemp wax is not known to be toxic.
 So, why would a company want to remove plant wax from their CBD products?
 The issues have more to do with the wax itself.